-All students meet with their Progress Mentor once a week during tutorial time.
+All students meet with their Progress Mentor once a week during Personal Development tutorials.

 We actively encourage you to look at the counselling page of the VLE for some useful guidance around many topics such as resilience and your mental wellbeing, and links to external services.

 Please find below a list of websites, where you can find information and guidance on student health and wellbeing.